assetgrid/assetgridapp/README.md

 Assetgrid is a personal finance platform.
 It is our aim to make a tool that is flexible and powerful and can accomodate many use-cases with a UI that doesn't get in your way.

 Assetgrid will support budgets in an upcoming release, but Assetgrid is not built around budgets.
-Assetgrid is meant to be a tool to organize and extract information from personal finance data, whether you want to make a budget, keep track of unpaid bills, keep track of receipts, investments, extract random statistics about your spending habits or all that at once.
+Assetgrid is a tool to organize and extract information from personal finance data, whether you want to make a budget, keep track of unpaid bills, keep track of receipts, investments, extract random statistics about your spending habits or all that at once.

 Assetgrid is based on the following workflow: